What Retirement Savings Benchmarks Should You Consider?

 - Each time you receive a raise in salary, or at least once a year.

-- If there is a change in the employer match level, if offered.
+- If there is a change in your workplace retirement plan employer match level, if offered.

-- If you’re falling behind in saving and need to catch up.
+- If you’re falling behind in your savings rate and need to catch up.